LupaDevStudio/olympe_medals_quest/prompts.md

 tidy small gymnasium with a few sport's equipment, highly detailed, render, 4K big new gymnasium with diverse sport's equipment, very well-organized, highly detailed, render, 4K large new modern gymnasium, very well-organized, sport's equipment, one sprint track, highly detailed, render, 4K

+### President speech

+a man in a black suit and a white shirt giving a speech to a crowd of hundreds of people, man at a podium, gray white room, front view of the man, realistic, highly detailed, render, 4K a crowd of thousands of people seated in an auditorium, a man with a suit on the background giving a speech at the podium, realistic, highly detailed, render, 4K, grey auditorium but still colors